ZadeE1/QuickNgp/README.md

 - when running the `install_rtx_3000_and_4000.bat` you agree to the Licence that comes with this repo

-- if your GPU is not from the 3000 or 4000 you will need to build instant ngp yourself refer to [Compilation for Windows](https://github.com/NVlabs/instant-ngp#compilation:~:text=Compilation,config%20RelWithDebInfo%20%2Dj) or run `buildfromscratch.bat` and edit NgpPath in `config.txt` to where you built instant-ngp
+- build instant ngp yourself if any problems occur refer to [Compilation for Windows](https://github.com/NVlabs/instant-ngp#compilation:~:text=Compilation,config%20RelWithDebInfo%20%2Dj) or run `buildfromscratch.bat` and edit NgpPath in `config.txt` to where you built instant-ngp

 ## 1.2. **How to use**